dominik-widmann/impfboosterbot/docs/index.md

 * Linux: TODO

 ## Usage
+### MacOS
-Double-click the downloaded executable.
-After a few seconds, a terminal will show up.
+* Double-click the downloaded executable
-MacOS and Windows will probably refuse launching the program at the first attempt since they are not able to verify the app.
-This can be solved as follows:
+* MacOS will probably refuse to launch the app at the first attempt since it are not able to verify it
-* On MacOS, go to "system preferences" -> "Security & Privacy" -> "General" and click on "Open Anyway"
+* This can be solved as follows: go to "system preferences" -> "Security & Privacy" -> "General" and click on "Open Anyway"

+### Linux
+* Just run the downloaded executable.
+Since you are using linux, you might also be interested in having a look at the [code](https://github.com/dominik-widmann/impfboosterbot). ;)

+### Windows 11
+* Extract the downloaded folder
+* Double-click impfboosterbot_win64.exe (In the extracted folder)
-* On Windows, after double-clicking the exe, a dialog opens.
+* After double-clicking the exe, a dialog opens.
 Go to "more info" -> "Run anyway"

 One the bot is started, it will say hi to you in the terminal and start prompting you for the required inputs to book a vaccination appointment.
 Type them correctly and submit them by pressing ENTER.